William Ward Watkin: Early life

-William Ward Watkin's parents were Fred Ward and Mary Mathilda (née Hancock) Watkin.
+Watkin was born in Boston, Massachusetts on January 21, 1886.
+His parents were Fred Ward and Mary Mathilda (née Hancock) Watkin.
 The family moved to Danville, Pennsylvania, where young William graduated from Danville High School in 1903.
 He entered the University of Pennsylvania, where he studied architecture with Paul Philippe Cret and earned a B.S. degree in architecture in 1908.
+After graduating, he spent a year in Europe.

+Career

+Cram, Goodhue & Ferguson

-In 1909, he joined the Boston architectural firm of Cram, Goodhue, and Ferguson.
+Upon returning to the US in 1909, Watkin moved to Boston, Massachusetts to join the architecture firm of Cram, Goodhue & Ferguson.
 In 1910, the firm sent him to Houston, Texas to supervise construction of the newly created Rice Institute (now Rice University).

-Watkin married Annie Ray Townsend in 1914.
-They had three children, two daughters and a son: Annie Ray Watkin (1914-2011), Rosemary Watkin (1917-1984) and William Ward Watkin, Jr. (1919-2001).
-His first wife died in 1928.
-His second wife was Josephine Cockerel, who died in 1987.

-Career

 Watkin's first major assignment was to oversee construction of a new school in Houston, Texas named the William Marsh Rice Institute.
-Watkin had helped prepare the original masterplan drawings following intense correspondence between Cram, Goodhue, and President Lovett.
+Watkin had helped prepare the original masterplan drawings following intense correspondence between Ralph Adams Cram, Bertram Goodhue, and President Lovett.
 The initial complement of structures included the Administration Building (now named Lovett Hall), a power plant and Mechanical Laboratory, and one dormitory with a dining hall, located on 300 acre two miles southwest of downtown on an unpaved Main Street.
 The cornerstone of the Administration Building was laid in 1911.

+Cram, Goodhue & Ferguson sent Watkin to Houston to work on plans for the Rice Institute (now named Rice University) and was the firm's representative supervisor there.

 Academic career

-After the school opened in 1912, Watkin was hired by Dr. Edgar Odell Lovett, the president of Rice, to become an instructor in architectural engineering.
-He was promoted to assistant professor in 1915 and full professor in 1922.
+Edgar Odell Lovett, the President of Rice Institute, offered Watkin a faculty position in architectural engineering when the Institute opened in 1912.
+Watkin was promoted to assistant professor in 1915 and full professor in 1922.

 In this capacity, he would continue to work on newer buildings for the campus and nearby, such as: